 |Virginia Commonwealth University||Richmond, VA||4-year, Public||Bachelor's, Master's||$14,493 (in-state), $12,217 (graduate)|

 Students looking for the best forensic science colleges should keep the following considerations in mind:

 - It is important to find a school that is accredited by the Forensic Science Education Programs Accreditation Commission (FEPAC).

 - Students should research whether the school has a relationship with local forensic science laboratories, where they may have the chance to gain professional experience through internships or practicums.

 - Prospective undergraduates who know they want to go on to graduate school may try to consider a school that offers an accelerated, five-year bachelor's-to-master's degree program.

-- Student who are interested in particular subfields of forensic science, such as forensic chemistry or forensic toxicology, may prefer schools that allow them to concentrate their studies on that subject.
+- Students who are interested in particular subfields of forensic science, such as forensic chemistry or forensic toxicology, may prefer schools that allow them to concentrate their studies on that subject.

 Bachelor's Degree Programs

-Bachelor of Science (BS) in Forensic Science programs begin with foundational courses in biology, chemistry and law.
+A forensic science degree at the bachelor's level begins with foundational courses in biology, chemistry, and law.
 From there, students can take more specialized electives in crime scene investigation and forensic analysis techniques, and they may be required to complete a research- or industry-based internship.
-Some schools allow students to choose a specialization such as criminalistics, toxicology or molecular biology.
+Some schools allow students to choose a specialization such as criminalistics, toxicology, or molecular biology.
 Graduates are prepared to start working in forensic science labs or advance to graduate-level programs.

 Master's Degree Programs